alihughf/cloud_project/README.md

 6 - Find more info of specific item from ext api. url/<category>/<id number/name>

 For methods 1-5 in the url use the plural of the category.
 For 6 use the singular of the category.
+N.B for consistency with the game and external api, I have used the American spelling civilizations throughout.